jinman36/reading-notes/personal/interview.md

       - R -
 13. Have Backbone; Disagree and commit
     - Tell me about a time when you had to step up and disagree with a managers decision.
-      - S - During an Afghanistan rotation, I was at a remote out station that was experiencing significant rocket and mortar fire.
+      - S - During an overseas rotation, I was at a remote out station that was experiencing significant rocket and mortar fire.
 The U.S. Area Commanders had decided to retrograde my camp and disable and move the Counter Mortar and Rocket System prior to personnel being moved.
-      - T - Stop the removal of this equipment, and help the decis
-      - A -
-      - R -
+      - T - Enable the local unit, responsible for assets, to remain in place until a better retrograde plan could be established by influence country level decision makers to reverse orders that had been previously issued
+      - A -  Developed plan that included metrics for attacks, square footage of camp, area of damage from most used munition, # of rounds used per attacks to influence the majority of stake holders on camp to push this to increasingly higher echelons until the decision to re-evaluate the strategic disadvantage removing the asset could cause for the inhabitants of the camp.
+      - R - Orders were reciended, brigade level counter artillery battery remained in place until a better retrograde plan was established - after I was no longer in theater

 14. Deliver Results
+    - By providing an example, tell me when you have had to handle a variety of assignments.
+Describe the results.
       - S -
       - T -
       - A -
       - R -

 ### Sample Questions
 1. Give me an example of a calculated risk that you have taken where speed was critical.